HamdiBoumaiza/ApolloRickAndMorty/README.md

 1. UI calls method from ViewModel.
 2. ViewModel executes Use case.
 3. Use case executes one or multiple Repositorie function.
-4. The Repository returns data from one or multiple Data Sources. the repository is the single source of truth (maybe i'll add room to support local data source later)
+4. The Repository returns data from one or multiple Data Sources(REMOTE-Rick and morty GraphQl , LOCAL-Room DB). the repository is the single source of truth
 5. Information flows back to the UI where we display the data fetched from data sources.

 I made a diagram to show the flow of the data between the three layers(data, domain , presentation)